johnwesleyquintero/wesai-np/README.md

     - **General Assistant:** Your creative partner for brainstorming, drafting content, and asking general questions, with full access to your knowledge base.
 - **Proactive Related Notes (AI Co-Pilot):** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections and build a richer web of ideas without breaking your flow.
 - **Self-Improving Intelligence:** A foundational feedback loop makes the AI smarter over time.
 The system logs every suggestion "impression" and user "click," creating an invaluable dataset to measure relevance and continuously refine the AI's performance.
+- **Trend Analysis Dashboard:** Visualize conceptual clusters, "hot topics," and the most frequent connections between your ideas, giving you a strategic overview of your knowledge base.
+- **AI-Powered Consolidation Suggestions:** Receive intelligent suggestions to merge related notes, helping you synthesize information and strengthen your knowledge base.
 - **Semantic Search:** Go beyond keyword matching to find notes based on their conceptual meaning.
 - **Inline AI Assistant:** Select any text to fix spelling, adjust tone, expand or shorten, and simplify language.
 - **Content Generation:** Automatically suggest descriptive titles and relevant tags based on your note's content.